elsayedelmandoh/market_segmentation_neural_networks/README.md

 11. [Author](#author)

 ## Introduction
-This project focuses on using neural networks to perform market segmentation based on customer demographics, behavior, and other relevant factors.
-Market segmentation is a crucial task for businesses looking to tailor their marketing strategies and offerings to specific customer segments.
+Developed a neural network with 4 Dense layers for market segmentation using customer data.
+The model achieved a mean absolute error of 2.8181 on training data and 2.6434 on testing data.
+This model helps businesses tailor marketing strategies to specific customer segments.

 ## Project Overview
 In this project, we explore and analyze customer data from the provided datasets.
 We leverage deep learning techniques to build a neural network model that can effectively segment markets.

 ## Datasets
-We utilize two main datasets for this project:
+We have two main datasets for this project but we worked on Online Retail Data:
 - [Bank Marketing Data](https://www.kaggle.com/datasets/henriqueyamahata/bank-marketing)
 - [Online Retail Data](https://www.kaggle.com/datasets/carrie1/ecommerce-data)